DinnerBeef/FaceBlock/README.md

 # FaceBlock
-Adds Blocks With Faces On Them To The Game
+Adds Blocks With Faces To Them To The Game